 Our DefCamp community dedicated environment for activities and competitions is the Hacking Village.
 Since 2021 we turned hybrid and we work with CyberEDU, a cyber-range as a service platform to manage hacking competitions, capture the flag competitions and tournaments.

-We still plan to host exciting infosec competitions from our main DefCamp Capture the Flag to the IoT Village and Social Engineering challenges.
-But of course we want to bring more every year as they attract lots of participants from all over the world.
+We plan to keep on hosting exciting infosec competitions from our main DefCamp Capture the Flag to the IoT Village and Social Engineering contests.
+But of course we want to bring more every year, as they attract lots of participants from all over the world.
 We are permanently looking for exciting contest proposals to be included in the Hacking Village so if you have any ideas, feel free to contact us.

-We have a short wish list of competitions we would love to host for the DefCamp Community.
+We have a short wishlist of competitions we would love to host for the DefCamp conference.

 If you believe that you can support us to make any of those challenges happen, drop us a line.

 You may want to consider these rules before sending your ideas:

 / When applying, make sure you have what it takes to make the contest happen.